alkimiiapps/ns6test/README.md

-# IOS NS memory leak on Page navigation NS6
+# IOS NS memory leak on Page navigation on NS6

 ### Enviroment